Trinidad & Tobago: 12 Fun Things To Do in Trinidad Island

 1. Trinidad Carnival

-If you want to attend carnival in Trinidad and Tobago, read on the in-depth guide to “How To Play Carnival in Trinidad & Tobago”.
+If you want to attend the carnival, read on this in-depth guide on “How To Play Carnival in Trinidad & Tobago” from a dedicated Trinidad and Tobago travel blog.

 2. Beaches of Trinidad Island